w0nxyApex/Deadlock-Tweaks-config/README.md

 ### Video Configuration

-This section explains the purpose and effects of various settings in the `videoconfig.txt` file for **Deadlock** to improve game performance and visual quality:
+This section explains the purpose and effects of various settings in the `video.txt` file for **Deadlock** to improve game performance and visual quality:

 Other recommended adjustments:
 - **Particle Levels**: Reduced for minimal distraction and improved performance.